 Virtual Field Trips

 Virtual Field Trips provides K-12 teachers with educational destination-based videos for social studies, geography, life science, and ancient civilization curriculums.
-Teachers can contact them for a free 60-day trial.
+They offer plenty of free videos that teachers can access without a subscription.

-Avaya is providing the business version of Avaya Spaces at no charge to eligible educational and nonprofit organizations worldwide through August 31.
 Avaya Spaces provides users with voice and video conferencing for up to 200 participants, persistent chat spaces, and file sharing, accessible from a browser or mobile app.
+Teachers can create an account for a 60-day free trial.

 Microsoft – Office 365